-The burners are suitable for working on both flame inversion boilers (\) (in this case the long head model is recommended) and boilers with a combustion chamber with bottom runoff (three flue gas circulations), from which the best results of low $NO_x$ emissions are obtained.
+The burners are suitable for working on both flame inversion boilers (in this case the long head model is recommended) and boilers with a combustion chamber with bottom runoff (three flue gas circulations), from which the best results of low NO_X emissions are obtained.

-The maximum thickness of the front hatch of the boiler A)(Fig. 13), complete with refractory, must not exceed:
+The maximum thickness of the front hatch of the boiler, complete with refractory, must not exceed the dimension indicated in Fig. 13.